gradle/gradle/subprojects/docs/src/docs/release/notes.md

 The Gradle command line client now starts up ~200ms faster, speeding up every build.

+### Composite Build Improvements

+#### Composite builds are now built in parallel

+TODO, more information.
+Included builds are now executed in parallel.

-### Continuous build now works with composite builds
+#### Continuous build now works with composite builds

 Gradle's [continuous build feature](userguide/continuous_build.html) now works with [composite builds](userguide/composite_builds.html).
 Gradle will automatically detect changes to any input from any build and rebuild the appropriate pieces.